aws/aws-fpga/SDAccel/docs/Create_Runtime_AMI.md

 * Using an instance running [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) or an on-premises machine with access to a Xilinx SDAccel Tools Installation, first source $AWS_FPGA_REPO_DIR/sdaccel_setup.sh  and then run following commands:

-* if using Ubuntu or debian distribution set GLIBPATH env variable to Ubuntu.
+* If using Ubuntu or Debian distributions set GLIBPATH env variable to Ubuntu.
 If using any other OS distribution set GLIBPATH to default.

-* set env variable 'XLNXRTE' to intended runtime install directory path.
+* Set env variable 'XLNXRTE' to intended runtime install directory path.

-### **For Vivado SDX 2017.4**
+### **Xilinx SDX 2017.4: **

 ````
    $ export GLIBPATH= <Ubuntu or default -- see note above>